 TAKE THE RIGHT STEPS TO ENSURE YOUR FINANCIAL AID WILL BE READY WHEN YOU START THE SCHOOL YEAR.

 You will need your UW NetID in order to access your online financial aid award.

-You are under no obligation until aid is disbursed; you may accept an award now and change your mind later.
+You must either accept or reject each form of aid listed in your award.
+You are under no obligation until the aid is disbursed; you may accept an award now and change your mind later.
 You may also accept or reject aid from any fund without losing the other aid offered in your award.
-If you reject an award or don’t accept it by the ‘reply by date’ then the award will be cancelled.
-As we have limited funds, awards that are cancelled may not be able to be restored if you later decide that you need them.
-Federal Direct Stafford Loans, Federal Direct PLUS Loans and Federal Pell Grants can usually be reinstated.
-If you would like us to replace Work Study with a federal loan then contact our office after you accept your award.
+If you reject an award or don’t accept it by the ‘reply by date’ then the award will be canceled.
+As we have limited funds, awards that are canceled may not be able to be restored if you later decide that you need them.
+Federal Direct Stafford Loans, Federal Direct PLUS Loans, and Federal Pell Grants can usually be reinstated.
+If you would like us to replace Work-Study with a federal loan then contact our office after you accept your award.
 However, we cannot replace loans with grants and scholarships.

 - Enroll full-time each quarter and attend all your classes (12 credits for undergraduate, professional and certification students; 10 credits for graduates) unless less than full-time attendance is specifically noted in your award letter.